Avanade/Beef/samples/MyEf.Hr/docs/Employee-Api.md

 - `EmployeeBase` - this represents the base Employee in that it contains the key properties and will be used as the base for searching as a means to minimise the properties that are available outside of the `Employee` CRUD itself.
 - `Employee` - this represents the complete detailed Employee, which inherits from the `EmployeeBase`.
 All of the key operations for the Employee including the search will be configured/grouped as a logical set here.
 - `TerminationDetail` - this represents an employee's termination (being date and reason).
 By having as a sub-type this enables additional related data to be more easily added under the single `Employee.Termination` property.
-- `Address` - this represents the employees' address.
+- `Address` - this represents the employee's address.
 By having as a sub-type it makes it easier and more explicit that there is a valid address via the `Employee.Address` property; in that we can validate the full address on the existence of the property itself (i.e. not `null`).
 - `EmergencyContact` - this represents the collection of emergency contacts for an employee.

 Replace the existing `entity.beef-5.yaml` with the following.
 The comments included are intended to describe the usage and why certain attributes have been specified.